 As this infection of oral tissues that keep teeth in place progresses unchecked, it can result in tooth loss.
 To protect against gum disease, the American Dental Association has reiterated excellent oral care to benefit 10 your oral health and 2) your overall health.

 We recommend brushing your teeth every day to remove dental plaque, bacteria, and food particles.
 You should brush your teeth twice a day using a fluoride toothpaste with the ADA seal of approval on it.
 Next, floss your teeth once a day.
 Get rid of the plaque, bacteria, and bits of food stuck between the teeth and around the gumline.
 Follow a healthy, balanced diet and don’t snack between meals.
 See your dentist twice a year for cleanings and exams.

-For questions, or to schedule your next dental cleaning, please call [phone] today.
-Our dentist, Dr. [doctor_name], along with our [practice_name] team in [city], [state] is here to help you have a healthy, confident smile.
+For questions, or to schedule your next dental cleaning, please call (661) 942-1179 today.
+Our dentist, Dr. Peyman Kafri, DMD, along with our AV Dental Wellness Group team in Lancaster, CA is here to help you have a healthy, confident smile.